 I couldn’t find any recipes I have here on Little House Living that feature cauliflower, but usually, we use it in place of rice or I add it riced to soups.
 Of course, it also makes a yummy snack when eaten raw with Ranch Dressing.

-We buy cauliflower by the head and try to pay under $2.50 per head.
+We buy cauliflower by the head and try to pay under $2.50 per head when we can find it.
+A little bit more per head is ok if the head is very large.

 Celery is another frugal staple along with carrots that should be in every household.
 Even if it’s just for a soup base.
 I think I probably start almost every soup I make with a blend of chopped carrots, celery, and onions!